 HOT PRESS PAPER

-- Hot Press paper feels smooth to the touch – similar to Mixed Media paper.
-Personally – I like to think of this paper being HOT ironed flat.
-Thus having no bumps at all.
+- Hot Press paper feels smooth to the touch – similar to mixed media or drawing paper.

 COLD PRESS PAPER

-- On the other hand, Cold Press paper feels bumpy to the touch.
+- Cold Press paper, on the other hand, feels bumpy to the touch.
 It is sometimes referred to as “Not Paper,” basically meaning Not Hot Press.
-I like to think of this Paper as having “GOOSEBUMPS” due to the COLD.

 LEARN MORE ABOUT HOT & COLD PRESS PAPER FROM THIS VIDEO